the-cmyk/SandBox/README.md

 # SandBox
 general use repository

+# Bugs
-# bug - sometimes crashes at the second point of the second polyline
+ - sometimes crashes at the second point of the second polyline

+# ToDo
-# to add - detect bbox in poly area
+ - detect bbox in poly area